kawogi/rost-west/doc/developing/os-compatibility.md

 Debian 11 has libstdc++ 10
 Ubuntu 20.04 LTS has libstdc++ 9
 (optional) Rocky Linux 8 has libstdc++ 8
-Windows, Android and macOS are probably okay
+Windows and macOS are probably okay

 Verdict: not possible. maybe next year.